Local Convergence Analysis of ADMM for Nonconvex Composite Optimization: Conclusion

 \section{Conclusion}

-In this paper, we studied the local convergence of the standard ADMM scheme for a class of nonconvex composite optimization problems with convex constraints, where the objective consists of a smooth (possibly nonconvex) term and a polyhedral convex nonsmooth term composed with a linear mapping.
-Motivated by recent developments in variational analysis, we extended the notion of strong variational sufficiency to this setting and provided an elementary, self-contained proof of the local strong convexity of the Moreau envelope associated with polyhedral convex functions.
-This structural property allows one to verify the strong variational sufficiency of the reduced augmented Lagrangian under mild second-order conditions and leads to a descent inequality for ADMM iterates that closely parallels the classical convex ADMM analysis.
-As a consequence, we established the local convergence of the ADMM scheme to a primal–dual solution for sufficiently large penalty parameters, and obtain a local linear convergence rate for the case where the constraint set is polyhedral convex.
+In this paper, we studied the local convergence of the standard ADMM scheme for a class of nonconvex composite optimization problems with convex constraints, where the objective consists of a smooth, possibly nonconvex, term and a polyhedral convex nonsmooth term composed with a linear mapping.
+Motivated by recent developments in variational analysis, we extended the notion of strong variational sufficiency to this setting and provided an elementary, self-contained proof of a local strong convexity property of the Moreau envelope of polyhedral convex functions on the orthogonal complement of an appropriate subspace.
+This property, characterized by a local projection-based Hessian lower bound, allows us to verify the strong variational sufficiency of the reduced augmented Lagrangian under a suitable second-order condition.
+It further leads to a descent inequality for the ADMM iterates that closely parallels the classical convex ADMM analysis.
+As a consequence, we established the local convergence of the ADMM scheme to a stationary primal-dual point for sufficiently large penalty parameters under suitable initialization and local trajectory conditions.
+When the constraint set is polyhedral convex, we further obtained Q-linear convergence of a weighted distance to the local primal-dual solution set and R-linear convergence of the primal sequence.

 Overall, this work clarifies the role of hidden convexity and variational structure in the local convergence of ADMM for nonconvex composite problems with constraints.
 It complements existing global convergence results based on KL-type arguments or error bounds, and provides a principled local theory aligned with recent advances in variational analysis.
-Possible directions for future research include extending the present framework to more general nonsmooth regularizers beyond the polyhedral case, investigating quantitative local convergence rates, and exploring the interaction between strong variational sufficiency and stochastic or inexact variants of ADMM arising in large-scale imaging and machine learning applications.
+Possible directions for future research include extending the present framework to more general nonsmooth regularizers beyond the polyhedral case, deriving explicit contraction factors and sharper local rate estimates, and exploring the interaction between strong variational sufficiency and stochastic or inexact variants of ADMM arising in large-scale imaging and machine learning applications.

 \bmhead{Authors' contributions} X.-Y. Xie and Q. Li wrote the main manuscript text; all authors reviewed the manuscript.

 \bmhead{Conflict of interest} The authors declare no conflict of interest.